Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 Re: (Score:2)

+The 1/8th inch phone jack also extends th ehigh and low end of any headphone, an dthe crispness efface due to the smaller spring metal used,

+This sounds like the kind of stuff you read in the ads in high-end audiophile magazines, where people will sell you 000 gauge power cords for your power amps because the big wire has a lower impedance and allows the amp to reproduce low frequencies better.
+Or the company that was selling a gold plated digital-certified HDMI cables for, IIRC, $400, because it guaranteed error-free digital sound and video.
+Or deoxygenated copper cables, or any number of other snake oils.

-Never going to replace $5 earbuds (Score:2)
+Never going to replace $5 earbuds (Score:3)

 The real problem with removing the 3.5mm jack is with headphone durability.
 If you use earbuds a lot chance are you wear them out at intervals.
 When you have a 3.5mm jack and you drop a bud in a glass of water, you say that sucks and go buy another cheap pair of buds.